 Communities will also benefit from less litter, and the collective benefits of tackling climate change.

 Consumers could choose to donate their deposit to a charity or good cause.
 Based on the experience of other international schemes, this may be facilitated by the administrators of the scheme and return points.

-Decisions on which charities or community groups will be registered to receive donations will be a matter for consideration by the administrators of the scheme.
+Decisions on any charities or community groups to be registered to receive donations will be a matter for consideration by the administrators of the scheme.
 One of the main ways we have seen charities and community groups benefiting abroad is by donations.

-We would encourage interested charities and community groups to engage with the scheme once the regulations have passed.
+We would encourage interested charities and community groups to engage with the scheme once a scheme administrator is in place.

 The Scottish Government has established an Implementation Advisory Group to provide expertise and advice on the implementation of the scheme.

 You may be represented through your membership of one of the bodies listed below - if so, it's best to put your questions through them.